nnavarro2024-2025/ORBIT/README.md

 ## 🙋‍♂️ Support

-For support, email support@taskmaster.pro or join our Discord community.
+For support and questions about the ORBIT system, please:
+- Create an issue on GitHub: https://github.com/james-hub21/ORBIT/issues
+- Contact the development team through the repository
+- Check the documentation and guides in the attached_assets folder

 ## 🔄 Changelog

-### v2.0.0 (Current)
+### v1.0.0 (Current)

-- 🎉 Complete system redesign with modern tech stack
+- 🎉 Initial release of ORBIT Campus Management System
-- ✨ Real-time session tracking and facility booking
+- ✨ Real-time computer session tracking and facility booking system
-- 🔐 Enhanced security and role-based access
+- 🔐 Comprehensive security with role-based access control
-- 📱 Responsive design for mobile and desktop
+- 📱 Responsive design optimized for desktop and mobile devices
-- 🚀 Optimized for Vercel deployment
+- 🚀 Production-ready deployment with Vercel and Supabase
+- 📊 Advanced analytics and reporting capabilities
+- 📧 Integrated email notification system
+- 🛡️ User ban/unban management with appeals system

 ---

-**Built with ❤️ for educational institutions**
+**Built with ❤️ for educational institutions by the ORBIT development team**

 _Last Updated: September 8, 2025_